If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 In recent years, more attention has been drawn to the degradation of the reef due to things like climate change, pollution and other problems created by humans.

-But because the reef is so huge, parts of it are still beautiful and you can still find all the exotic fish, colourful coral and other marine wildlife that you’ve dreamed of.
+But because Great Barrier Reef is so huge, parts of it are still beautiful and you can still find all the exotic fish, colourful coral and other marine life that you’ve dreamed of.

 Just be sure to book your tour with an eco-friendly company that promotes preservation and respect for the reef.